critocrito/sugarcube/packages/plugin-mail/README.md

 - `mail.no-encrypt`

   Disable the gpg encryption for this run.
 Emails will be send in clear text.
+Every email is encrypted using gpg before sending.
+The `gpg` binary must be installed and the recipient's public key imported into the users keyring and be trusted.
+The email won't send if the encryption fails.

+  **FIXME**: Not tested on Windows, how would it work there with the `gpg` binary?

 - `mail.from`